Earth Online

 Limitations

 • Data Availability: While ESA's Earth Online offers extensive datasets, certain historical data or high-resolution imagery is not be readily available due to the limitations of past missions, data retention policies or registration requirements.
-For instance the The Urban Thematic Exploitation Platform only has data available for 2015.
+For instance the The Urban Thematic Exploitation Platformarrow-up-right only has data available for 2015.
 See individual dataset for more details.
 There are a number of 'sample' datasets that are free but may not be up to date.

 • Learning Curve: New users may find the array of tools and associated interfaces challenging to navigate without prior experience in satellite data analysis or familiarity with similar platforms.

 • Access Restrictions: Some datasets require specific permissions or qualifications for access, limiting use for certain research or educational purposes.
 This also applies to tools like: the Food Security Thematic Exploitation Platform (TEP), the Hydrology TEP, and the Forestry TEP all of which require registration and organisational affiliation.
-See How to Access Data for more information.
+See How to Access Dataarrow-up-right for more information.

 • Processing Power: Advanced data analysis and processing tasks demand significant computational resources, which may not be feasible for all users.
 Different tools will have different processing requirements.
 See the individual tool's documentation.